Guide to GVM upgrades: what it is and where to get one

 What’s with all the jargon?

-I know right!
+I know, right?
 It’s endless.
 But hopefully, we can help make heads or tails of them.
-Once you get a solid grasp of not only what they stand for, but what that means, will make life a whole heap easier later on.
+Once you get a solid grasp of not only what they stand for but what that means, life will be a whole heap easier later on, particularly when it comes to understanding the whys of GVM upgrades.

 Kerb weight

-Ask 10 people what exactly kerb weight means and you’ll get 11 different answers; so don’t worry too much about the specifics of it yet.
+Ask ten people what exactly kerb weight means, and you’ll get 11 different answers.
+So don’t worry too much about its specifics yet.
 Essentially it means what your 4X4 should weigh without any modifications fitted or people in it.
-Different interpretations include varying levels of fluids, and occasionally with a driver in it.
-To know what you’re really starting with your best bet is to run over a weigh bridge.
+Different interpretations include varying levels of fluids and occasionally with a driver in it.
+To know what you’re really starting with, your best bet is to run over a weighbridge.

 Advertisement